EivindArvesen/intro-ctf-startpage/index.md

 ### Steps

-Before the CTF starts, you need to go register your team details in the [scoreboard](https://bouvet-ctfd.herokuapp.com) app (one account per team).
+Before the CTF starts, you need to go register your team details ("create unofficial team") in the [scoreboard](https://bouvet-ctfd.herokuapp.com) app (one account per team).

 Once the CTF starts, you can use the “Challenges” screen to enter your flags.
 You should search for the challenge name on the challenges screen.